eduardo-dangelo/code-docs/module_01/terminal.md

   >

 - ### Navigate
   To navigate to a different folder, use the `cd` command followed by the path to the folder you want to go to.
-For example, to navigate to the `newfolder` folder, you would tun:
+For example, to navigate to the `Desktop` folder, you would tun:
     ```shell
     cd Desktop
     ```